Welcome to ottawahomesandcondos.com

 The Canadian Real Estate Association says the home price index is a better measure of price trends than the average selling price because the index is not affected by changes in the mix of sales activity.

 TD Bank economist Leslie Preston said a recent rise in government bond yields could push mortgage rates higher this year, dampening demand for real estate across the country.

 “Overall, though, we expect the regional divide to continue,” Preston said in a statement.

 “While sales in oil-related markets of Edmonton and Calgary have risen off their January lows, price gains remain modest.
 The Vancouver and Toronto markets should cool slightly on higher interest rates, however.
 Given the tightness in these markets, prices should remain relatively strong.”

 Preston anticipates that house price gains will slow next year to around two to three per cent.

 We are also involved in residential property management in Ottawa.
 We deal directly with clients who want to list their property to rent, and also who need a property manager.

-There were 980 residential houses sold in March 2015 as compared to 939 in March 2014.
-An increase of 4.4% in the number of houses sold in the residential real estate market in Ottawa.
-Another increase leap in the residential/houses numbers.
-Housing market in 2015 is off to a great start!
+There were 1,584 residential houses sold in May 2015 as compared to 1,486 in May 2014.
+An increase of 6.6% in the number of houses sold in the residential real estate market in Ottawa.
+The spring market is upon us.
+Numbers are up, but prices are holding.